-Clauses 6 and 7 of the Board Charter deal with the identification, nomination and evaluation of new directors and set out the framework and processes it employs to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
-The Board is supported in that endeavour by the PRC and, where necessary, external consultants, and clause 3.2 of the PRC Charter describes the PRC's role in relation to developing and updating the board skills matrix, board performance evaluation and advising the Board in relation to board composition and succession planning.
+Clauses 6 and 7 of the Board Charter deal with the identification, nomination and evaluation of new directors and sets out the framework and processes it employs to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
+The Board is supported in that endeavour by the PRC and, where necessary, external consultants, and clause 3.3 of the PRC Charter describes the PRC's role in relation to developing and updating the board skills matrix, board performance evaluation and advising the Board in relation to board composition.
+The responsibility for Board succession planning is retained by the Board.